 Aphids come in multiple colors and can appear as white, yellow, or black specs, usually underneath the leaves.

-Aphids can really be pests, but they’re not too hard to get rid of.
-The most effective ways to get rid of aphids on lime trees are:
+The best ways to get rid of aphids and mites on lime trees are:

 - Spraying with water